 Grant seekers invited to attend workshop on application process

 Any non-profit group, organization, or institution in Illinois is eligible to apply for financial support from the IHC for a public project in the humanities.
 Registration is required.
-To register for this workshop, please contact the IHC at 312.422.5580, or e-mail email@example.com.
+To register for this workshop, please contact Kay Rippelmeyer-Tippy.
+For more information about the workshop, please call 312.422.5580, or e-mail firstname.lastname@example.org.

 The Illinois Humanities Council is an educational organization dedicated to fostering a culture in which the humanities are a vital part of the lives of individuals and communities.
 Through its programs and grants, the IHC promotes greater understanding of, appreciation for, and involvement in the humanities by all Illinoisans, regardless of their economic resources, cultural background, or geographic location.
 Organized as a state affiliate of the National Endowment for the Humanities in 1973, the IHC is now a private nonprofit (501 [c] 3) organization that is funded by contributions from individuals, corporations, and foundations; by the Illinois General Assembly; and by the NEH.